PKT-Watch/watchr-extension/README.md

 ## Installation from source

 The following commands will create a `dist` directory in the root of the project.
-Within the `dist` directory, a directory containing the unpacked extension for your chosen platform will be created along with a zip file that can be uploaded to your webstore of choice.
+Within the `dist` directory, a directory containing the unpacked extension for your chosen platform will be created.

 To build both Chromium and Firefox: